Advertiser disclosure

 2. Submit a letter of explanation

 If your GPA doesn’t reflect your abilities, you can discuss that in a separate letter of explanation.
 For instance, your GPA may have been negatively affected by difficult life circumstances that were out of your control.
 Some programs take such things into account when evaluating their applicants.
-Ideally, you’ll be able to point to the fact that you pulled your grades back up.
+Ideally, you’ll be able to point to the fact that you pulled your grades back up and how that will continue to be relevant to your academic abilities once in graduate school.

 3. Pursue relevant field experience